ramigs/nuxt-fauna-article/nuxt-fauna.md

 </template>
 ```

-In the template above, we create a Bulma Hero to display the repo data.
+In the template above, we've created a Bulma Hero to display the repo data.

 ## Running Nuxt generate